Fluffy Pancakes Recipe

 Ingredients for Fluffy Pancakes Recipe arranged in separate small containers

-• granulated sugar: Adds light sweetness and helps the surface brown gently.
+• granulated sugar: Adds light sweetness and helps the surface brown evenly.

-• fine salt: Balances the sweetness and sharpens the buttery flavor.
+• fine salt: Sharpens the flavor and balances the sweetness.

-• large egg: Binds the batter and supports a tender airy texture.
+• large egg: Helps bind everything and supports a soft crumb.

-• unsalted butter melted: Adds rich flavor and keeps the pancakes soft.
+• unsalted butter melted: Brings richness and keeps the pancakes soft after cooking.

-• vanilla extract: Rounds out the flavor with warm sweetness.
+• vanilla extract: Adds a warm background sweetness.

-• butter for serving: Melts over the warm stack and adds a glossy finish.
+• butter for serving: Melts into the warm stack for extra richness.

-• maple syrup for serving: Pours into the layers and adds a sweet finishing touch.
+• maple syrup for serving: Adds sweetness and soaks into the layers.

 Kitchen Equipment